stokishev/stokishev/README.md

 Graduate MSc in Finance student.
 I possess a strong foundation in developing data-driven strategies and optimizing/innovating operational efficiencies, aiming to leverage my skills to make a meaningful impact.

+Check my other GitHub profiles where I contribute to private repositories from the links section under my profile picture!

 ```javascript
 const sagi = {
   pronouns: "he" | "him",